The Latina Behind the Sass & Stories

 After six years of cheering students on from the sidelines, I realized something was missing — me on the other side of a big dream.
 While encouraging others to invest in their futures, I kept shelving my own: finishing a graduate degree 🎓 and convincing myself that settling was “good enough” (thanks, imposter syndrome).

-But like many women, I gaslit myself about that rape and my participation in it.
+But like many women, I gaslit myself about that and my participation in it.
 What I had suspected was burnout before grad school became a spark within the dumpster fire that consumed my identity, thoughts, and self-belief.
 Still, like many first-generation professionals, I thought that if I could push through every late night, awkward Zoom, and imposter-syndrome-filled moment, it would be worth it.
 And in many ways, it was.
 That degree wasn’t just a piece of paper — it was a reclamation.
 (And yes, I have the three graduation awards 🏅 to prove it.)

 But once the confetti settled, high-functioning depression, burnout and an identity crisis pushed through front and center.
 Life forced me to hit pause ⏸️- because I couldn’t just bury myself under tasks anymore.
 That unraveling?
 It became the beginning of this blog.